 - Realize capital losses to offset capital gains.

 - Increase retirement plan contributions as limits rise.
-Each October the IRS announces the new contribution limits for 401(k)s, IRAs, and other retirement plans.
-Each year, be sure to adjust your payroll contributions to put the maximum amount into your plans.
-In 2016 and 2017, for example, the 401(k) contribution limit for those age 50 and older is $24,000 including the $6,000 catch-up provision.
+Each year the IRS announces the new contribution limits for 401(k)s, IRAs, and other retirement plans.
+Be sure to adjust your payroll contributions to put the maximum amount into your plans.
+In 2021 and 2022, for example, the 401(k) contribution limit for those age 50 and older is $19,500 and $20,500, respectively, which includes the $6,500 catch-up provision.

-Taxable Income Less Than $75k Married / $38k Single
+Taxable Income Less Than $80k Married, $40k Single

 - Perhaps you should not contribute to a deductible retirement account.
 Instead, fund a Roth IRA, or make Roth contributions to your 401(k) plan.